Track MCP LogoTrack MCP

 • Dynamic Tool Generation: Automatically creates MCP resources from Rootly's OpenAPI (Swagger) specification

-• Smart Pagination: Defaults to 10 items per request for incident endpoints to prevent context window overflow
+• Smart Pagination: Uses bounded pagination and compact incident responses to prevent context window overflow

 • API Filtering: Limits exposed API endpoints for security and performance